-If you choose to give birth at MFT our highly skilled, caring team, will support you to have the most healthy and smooth pregnancy and birth possible.
-We offer both a midwife-led birthing centre and a consultant-led delivery suite.
-Our facilities include the largest number of birthing pools in the country, making our unit a popular choice for women wanting to find out more about having a water birth.
+At the Wythenshawe site we offer both a midwife-led Birth Centre and a consultant-led Delivery Suite.
+Facilities include the largest number of birthing pools in the country, making this unit a popular choice for women wanting to find out more about having a water birth.

-Having your baby at MFT
+Having your baby at Wythenshawe Hospital

 Find out more about the different care we offer during and after your pregnancy below: